Axnjr/SEM7/GameTheory.md

 # 1. Essential elements of a game in game theory.
+Game theory is a branch of mathematics that studies strategic interactions between decision-makers, known as “players.”
+It analyzes situations where the outcome for each participant depends on the choices made by all involved.
+This field provides tools to model and predict the behavior of players in competitive and cooperative scenarios
 In game theory, the essential elements of a game are:
 1. Players: Decision-makers in the game.
 2. Strategies: The complete plan of action a player can take.